zalando-incubator/es-operator/README.md

 ## Scale-up operation

 * If scale-up requires increase of replicas, disable shard-rebalancing
-* Calculate required pod count by retrieving the current indices, their shard counts and current replica vs. desired replica count counts.
+* Calculate required Pod count by retrieving the current indices, their shard counts and current replica vs. desired replica count counts.
 * Scale up by updating `spec.Replicas` and start the resource reconciliation process.
-* If scale-up requires increase of replicas, wait for the statefulset to stabilize before updating `index.number_of_replicas` on Elasticsearch.
+* If scale-up requires increase of replicas, wait for the StatefulSet to stabilize before updating `index.number_of_replicas` on Elasticsearch.

 ## Scale-down operation

-* Calculate required pod count by retrieving the current indices, their shard count and current replica vs. desired replica count count.
+* Calculate required Pod count by retrieving the current indices, their shard count and current replica vs. desired replica count count.
 * If scale-down requires decrease of replicas, update `index.number_of_replicas` on each index
 * Scale down

 ## Draining and rolling restarts

-The operator will poll for all managed pods and determine if any of the pods needs to be drained/updated.
+The operator will poll for all managed Pods and determine if any of the Pods needs to be drained/updated.
 It determines if updates are needed based on the following logic and priority:

 1. Pods already marked draining should be drained to completion and be deleted.
 2. Pods on a priority node (e.g. a node about to be terminated) should be drained.
-3. Pods not up to date with statefulset revision gets should be drained.
+3. Pods not up to date with StatefulSet revision gets should be drained.

-If multiple pods needs to be updated the update is done based on the above priority where '1' is the highest.
+If multiple Pods needs to be updated the update is done based on the above priority where '1' is the highest.

 ## What it does not do

 The operator does not manage Elasticsearch master nodes.
-You can create them on your own, most likey using a standard deployment manifest.
+You can create them on your own, most likey using a standard deployment or a StatefulSet manifest.

 ## Building